magento/magento2/app/code/Magento/Analytics/README.md

 |name|Table name|True|
 |alias|Table alias|False|

-The name has to match the table name in DB.
+The name must be the same as the table name in DB.
 The `alias` attribute can be used in the same way as an alias in the SQL.

 In the source node, you can also add a data source with the _&lt;link-source&gt;_ tag.
 After rendering it is represented as the `JOIN` statement in an SQL query.